-It was in such an automat that I first completed Dragon’s Lair to great applause (the fantasy adventure where you become a valiant knight on your quest to rescue the fair princess from the clutches of an eeeevil dragon…. can you tell how many times I played it?) and where I first found all the Easter eggs in Track ‘n’ Field.
-It was where Alf Menzies and I made it to the end of Super Mario Bros (though I never did defeat the final Bowser or, as we called him, the big green thing) and where we daily emptied the trivia machine, Blockbusters, of all its pound coins.
+It was in such an automat that I first completed Dragon’s Lair to great applause and where I first found all the Easter eggs in Track ‘n’ Field.
+It was where Alf Menzies and I made it to the end of Super Mario Bros (though we never did defeat the final Bowser or, as we called him, the big green thing) and where we emptied the trivia machine, Blockbusters, of all its pound coins every day.
 But that was the happy automat.
 The other automat is the one that looms, forbidding, in my memory.

 I didn’t think I’d ever finish this drawing.
 I thought my muse was gone.
 It happened before.
 I have a half-finished charcoal drawing of my wife that I started in 2001.
 I don’t know how many times I’ve picked up that drawing and stared at it, wondering how I would ever draw anything ever again.